caileighshoot/Alaska-Work/README.md

 ## Contact Caileigh Shoot
-A current version of my resume and CV can be found at: http://sites.uw.edu/shootc

-All other questions can be answered by emailing me at: shootc@uw.edu
+A current version of my resume and CV can be found at: http://sites.uw.edu/shootc Feel free to connect with me on LinkedIn: https://www.linkedin.com/in/caileighshoot All other questions can be answered by emailing me at: shootc@uw.edu

-Feel free to connect with me on linkedIn: https://www.linkedin.com/in/caileighshoot

 ## Classifying FIA Forest Type from a Fusion of Hyperspectral and LiDAR Data
 If you wish to repeat this work, this is the order with which the code is run: